 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

-Students love that they are able to learn and practice their Spanish with locals in the best possible place to do so, while at the same time learning about Spanish culture and seeing some of the best sights both Atlantic and Mediterranean Spain have to offer.
+On the Spain: Spanish Language Immersion (21 Days) trip, students love that they are able to practice their Spanish with locals in the best possible place to do so, while at the same time learning about Spanish culture and seeing some of the best sights the Spanish coast has to offer.

-Between our Spanish lessons tailored specifically to each individual student, the out-of-the-classroom learning and cultural exploration experiences, and of course getting to see so many of Spain’s most vibrant metropolises, this program provides unique insider access to Spain and Spanish culture.
+Between our Spanish lessons tailored specifically to each individual student, the out-of-the-classroom learning and cultural exploration experiences, and of course getting to see so many of Spain’s most vibrant metropolises, the Spain: Spanish Language Immersion (21 Days) program provides unique insider access to Spain and Spanish culture.

 What is included?